Willian José: Grêmio and Santos

 On 13 December 2012, Willian José moved to Grêmio, but after appearing rarely he signed with Santos FC in May of the following year.
 He appeared in 28 matches during his only season at Peixe, scoring five goals.

 Real Madrid

 On 8 January 2014 Willian José moved abroad, signing a six-month deal with Real Madrid, being assigned to the reserves in Segunda División.
 After scoring a hat-trick in a 3–2 win at Recreativo de Huelva, he was called up for the main squad and was on the bench for the matches against Real Sociedad and UD Almería.

-Willian José made his La Liga debut on 11 May, replacing compatriot Casemiro in a 2–0 loss at Celta de Vigo.
-In June, however, he was released.
+He made his La Liga debut on 11 May, replacing compatriot Casemiro in a 2–0 loss at Celta de Vigo.

 Zaragoza

 Willian José signed a one-year deal with Real Zaragoza in the second level on 29 August 2014.
 He made his debut for the club on 7 September, replacing David Muñoz in a 4–1 loss at FC Barcelona B.

 Willian José scored his first goal for the club on 12 October 2014, in a 3–3 away draw against CD Lugo.
 He also scored braces against UD Las Palmas (3–5 away defeat) and Girona FC (4–1 away win), finishing the campaign with ten goals as his side missed out promotion in the play-offs.